microsoft/vscode-docs/docs/editor/vscode-web.md

 You can create a new local file in the web just as you would in a VS Code Desktop environment, using **File** > **New File** from the Command Palette (`kbstyle(F1)`).

 ## GitHub repos

-You can open a GitHub repository in VS Code for the Web directly from a URL, following the scheme: `https://vscode.dev/github/organization/repo`.
+You can open a GitHub repository in VS Code for the Web directly from a URL, following the schema: `https://vscode.dev/github/organization/repo`.
 Using the [VS Code repo](https://github.com/microsoft/vscode) as an example, this would look like: `https://vscode.dev/github/microsoft/vscode`.

-This experience is delivered at what we call a VS Code for the Web "route."
+This experience is delivered at a custom vscode.dev URL, which we refer to as a "route."
 The `vscode.dev/github` route is powered by the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension (which is part of the broader [Remote Repositories](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-repositories) extension)).

 GitHub Repositories is the core component that provides the ability to remotely browse and edit a repository from within the editor.
 Rather than cloning your work, GitHub Repositories creates a **virtual file system** to access repositories and pull requests, allowing you to become productive quickly without needing to pull code onto your local machine.
 You can learn more about the extension in our [GitHub Repositories](/docs/sourcecontrol/github.md#github-repositories-extension) guide.